Al Jefferson: Boston Celtics (2004–2007)

 Jefferson was drafted with the 15th overall pick by the Boston Celtics in the 2004 NBA draft, becoming the first high school player to be drafted by the Celtics (Kendrick Perkins was drafted by the Grizzlies, then traded to Boston on draft day in the 2003 NBA draft).
 He played primarily as a power forward and averaged 6.7 points and 4.4 rebounds in 14.8 minutes per game during his rookie season.
+Jefferson initially wore #8 for the Celtics, but shortly after the team reacquired Antoine Walker midway through the season, he switched to #7 as homage to his idol, Indiana Pacers all-star Jermaine O'Neal.

 Jefferson's 2005–06 season was widely considered a disappointment, mostly due to a series of ankle injuries and a torn meniscus in his right knee which limited him to playing in 59 games.
 He averaged 7.9 points and 5.1 rebounds in 18.0 minutes per game during his sophomore season.

 In the off-season prior to the 2006–07 season, Jefferson hired a personal chef and lost about 30 pounds.
 After experiencing lingering pain after participating in the Las Vegas Summer League, a CAT scan revealed bone spurs.
 On August 2, 2006, he underwent ankle surgery to remove the bone spurs.
 On November 8, 2006, prior to the fourth game of the season, Jefferson had appendectomy surgery at New England Baptist Hospital and subsequently missed seven games as he returned to the lineup on November 22, 2006.